Team-Red-Josh-Matt-Zachery/reviewsService/README.md

 # Sidecountry Shop
+> About
-> Sidecountry is an apparel shopping website styled to be mobile-first.
-This repo is the Reviews Service element of the site.
+Sidecountry is an apparel shopping website styled to be mobile-first.
+This repo is the Reviews Service element of the app which showcases my skillset in Web Scale and Back-end optimization.

 ![Intro Image](public/media/current-progress.png)